ethnh/ally/README.md

 ## Developers
 Contributions welcome!

-## VeilidChat
+## Ally

-This application is based on VeilidChat.
+This application is based on Ally.
 This work is copyleft

-For more information about VeilidChat: https://veilid.chat
+For more information about Ally: https://veilid.chat

 For more information about the Veilid network protocol and app development platform: https://veilid.com